rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 ---

-## Trump’s Department of Government Efficiency emerges with tech modernization mission
+## This is how Elon's Department of Government Efficiency will work – overwriting the US Digital Service

 date: 2025-01-21, updated: 2025-01-21, from: The Register (UK I.T.
 News)

-<h4>US Digital Service re-named and told to audit government tech and work on data-sharing</h4> <p>US President Donald Trump has re-named the US Digital Service the Department of Government Efficiency and given it a mission to modernize government technology.…</p>
+<h4>Tycoon&#39;s auditors to probe Uncle Sam&#39;s IT with full access to unclassified data</h4> <p>US President Donald Trump has renamed the US Digital Service the Department of Government Efficiency and given it a mission to modernize government technology.…</p>

 <br>